nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

     MySQL is the world's most popular open source database.
 With its proven performance, reliability and ease-of-use, MySQL has become the leading database choice for web-based applications.
   * Redis (cache)

     Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
-So, in nopCommerce Redis is used to store old data as in-memory cash dataset.
+So, in nopCommerce Redis is used to store old data as in-memory cache dataset.
 Which boosts the speed and performance of application.
   * Microsoft Azure(Optional)

     Azure is a public cloud computing platform with solutions including Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) that can be used for services such as analytics, virtual computing, storage, networking, and much more.